zeit-io/zeit-user-docs/docs/organisationen/projekte.en.md

 Projects that are not billable do not appear in the billing module either.

 The default setting is that projects are billable.

+### Overbookable

+Projects can optionally be configured to allow overbookings.
+By default, overbookings are not allowed and ZEIT.IO ensures that all budgets are adhered to.
+If a booking exceeds the hourly budget or one of the currency budgets, the booking is rejected.
+However, if the checkbox for "Allow overbookings" is activated, the budgets can also be exceeded.